-Full-time RVing: Tips for downsizing your possessions
+Tips for downsizing your possessions for full-time RVing

 Here’s to long-range planning: Years ago when our daughter was young and a new mother, we offered some of the bigger stuff to her — and she happily accommodated us.
 But now, her house is full, and had we waited to make the offer, well, who knows where that World War II hand-made coffee table would have ended up.
 There’s no time like now to plan for downsizing in the future.
 If the kids don’t have room — do you have grandchildren who are out on their own?

-When you work on it, take it in small chucks: Going through years of memories can be time-consuming — and emotionally draining.
+When you work on it, take it in small chunks: Going through years of memories can be time-consuming — and emotionally draining.
 Experts recommend you don’t take more than a few hours at any one stretch to work on sorting out what to keep and what to dispose of.

 Before you worry about the sell-able, sort out the paper: That means, that big stash of old tax records, insurance policies, medical information.
 While some of these things may have important value, say stock certificates, you won’t be selling them.
 Sort out what you must keep, and SHRED the rest.

 Have a balanced view of monetary value: Just because it’s an antique doesn’t mean it’s worth a lot of money.
-Those collectibles that were the “thing” of the day (think Beanie Babies or Hummel figurines) are now worth as little as a few dollars — or a few pennies.
-Don’t get overwrought if you find you can sell your treasures for more than a the price of a filling up the generator fuel tank.
+Those collectibles that were the “thing” of the day (think way back to Beanie Babies or Hummel figurines) are now worth as little as a few dollars — or a few pennies.
+Don’t get overwrought if you find you can’t sell your treasures for more than the price of a filling up the generator fuel tank (although these days that’s quite a bit).

 Shoot it: If you’re going to get rid of something that has emotional value, by all means, take a picture of it.
 Yes, the object will be out of your life when it’s gone, but you can still rummage around in those tiny digital files and get back giant-sized memories that won’t take up much space in your RV.